 La Hormiga offers some of the best tortas in town.
 There’s usually a line, but don’t worry — it moves fast.
 There menu includes tortas de quesillo, tinga de pollo, chorizo, and milanesa, to name a few.
 Grab a torta and agua fresca to go, or enjoy under the trees in Parque Conzatti.

 This was a perfect place to grab a midday bite.
 The ambiance is relaxing — the retractable roof is usually open and Lila Downs is always playing in the background.
-I haven’t tried everything on the menu, but loved the tacos de barbacoa, fideo seco, and the hierba santa appetizer.
+I haven’t tried everything on the menu, but loved the tacos de barbacoa, vegetarian lasagna, fideo seco, and the hierba santa quesadilla.
 The cocktails were always delicious, too.

 Location: Calle Macedonio Alcalá 403, Centro, 68000 Oaxaca, Mexico